SC-CPE — FAQ & Known Issues

 Monthly bundle (default) is best for most users.
 One PDF per month listing every session you attended, plus total hours.
 Easiest to upload to (ISC)² / ISACA / CompTIA CE portals.

-Pick per-session if your employer's CPE audit requires one certificate per activity (uncommon).
+Pick per-session if your certification body's audit process asks for one record per CPE activity — this is uncommon; bundled multi-activity records are a common format under self-attested CE submission workflows at ISC2, ISACA, and CompTIA, though your certification body's current documentation requirements take precedence.
 Or pick both if you want the monthly bundle AND an on-demand per-session PDF for any briefing.
 Per-session certs are signed within 2 hours of request.

 What does an SC-CPE certificate actually prove?